Easy Ways Going Green Can Save You Money

 Line Dry

 Air drying your clean laundry is a great way to save energy and save money.
-If you live in an area where the climate isn’t favorable (Like Upstate New York for example) in the winter when there are multiple choices available for you to hang them indoors.
+If you live in an area where the climate isn’t favorable (Like Upstate New York, for example) in the winter when there are multiple choices available for you to hang them indoors.

 Stop Eating Out

-The typical U.S. family spend $4,000 on meals outside the home — whether for breakfast, lunch or dinner, according to a statistic quoted in The Cheapskate Next Door ($9.23 on amazon.com) by our own Jeff Yeager, the Green Cheapskate.
+The typical U.S. family spends $4,000 on meals outside the home โ€” whether for breakfast, lunch or dinner, according to a statistic quoted in The Cheapskate Next Door (amazon.com) by our own Jeff Yeager, the Green Cheapskate.
 Yeager estimates that a family that commits to eating at home can save $3,000 and eat just as well.
-That is incredible.

-Rent, Borrow and Freecycle
+Rent, Borrow, and Freecycle

 Make Your Own Cleaning Products

-Cleaning products can be very pricey and some toxic.
-When you think of the range of cleaning products we buy from dishwasher and laundry detergents to an all-purpose, window, toilet bowl and tile cleaners, you can see the bills adding up.
-Most cleaners can be replaced with simple, cheap ingredients like baking soda, vinegar, and lemon juice.
-Make the switch, and you’ll save significant amounts on cleaning up.
+Cleaning products can be very pricey and toxic.
+When you think of the range of cleaning products, we buy from dishwasher and laundry detergents to an all-purpose window, toilet bowl, and tile cleaners, you can see the bills adding up.

 Use Paperless Billing

-Bills, Bills, Bills, They love to cause a headache, but they don’t have to be clutter, and they don’t have to cost as much as they do.
-Many companies offer a $1 discount for signing up for paperless billing (because it saves them significant printing and postage costs) and you can save another $.46 per bill, at today’s stamp prices.
-Assuming you can save $1.84 on each of four monthly bills, and you’ve saved nearly $70 in a year.
+Bills, Bills, Bills.
+They love to cause a headache, but they don’t have to be cluttered, and they don’t have to cost as much as they do.
+Many companies offer a discount for signing up for paperless billing.
+Just because it saves them significant printing and postage costs.

 Not to mention all that paper!
 It is also a lot quicker to pay them online, which means more time with your family.

-Now that you’ve learned that going “Green” is also a great way to save yourself money, go ahead and get started.
+Now that you’ve learned that going “Green”.
+Now you understand a great way to save yourself money.
 You will be amazed at how much money you’ll save on your energy costs!

 Other Great Frugal Living Articles

-Reduce Food Waste in Your Home! – Save Your Family Money
+Reduce Food Waste in Your Home! โ€“ Save Your Family Money

-Kitchen Tip: How to Clean Grapes – Protecting Your Fresh Produce
+Kitchen Tip: How to Clean Grapes โ€“ Protecting Your Fresh Produce